kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Unit tests will be added along with any new code introduced.
 In particular, the following scenarios will be covered with unit tests:
-- handling or ignoring of `spec.backoffPolicy` by the Job controller when the feature gate is enabled or disabled, respectively,
+- handling or ignoring of `spec.podFailurePolicy` by the Job controller when the feature gate is enabled or disabled, respectively,
-- validation of a job configuration with respect to `spec.backoffPolicy` by kube-apiserver
+- validation of a job configuration with respect to `spec.podFailurePolicy` by kube-apiserver
-- handling of a pod failure, in accordance with the specified `spec.backoffPolicy`, when the failure is associated with
+- handling of a pod failure, in accordance with the specified `spec.podFailurePolicy`, when the failure is associated with
   - a failed container with non-zero exit code,
   - a dedicated Pod condition indicating termmination originated by a kubernetes component